 4. Determine what can be instrumented

-Now you are ready to deploy agents or monitors to establish a performance baseline for the SLIs you created.
-With proper instrumentation in place, you will have visibility into the performance indicators that matter for your team and your customers.
-In addition, you will also have a clear understanding of how to meet your SLOs.
+Now you're ready to deploy agents or monitors to establish a performance baseline for the SLIs you created.
+With proper instrumentation in place, you'll have visibility into the performance indicators that matter for your team and your customers.
+In addition, you'll also have a clear understanding of how to meet your SLOs.